 Miami

-According to Rent Cafe, the average rent in Miami was $2,356 in October 2022.
-The average apartment size in Miami is 888 square feet.
-This translates to $28.56 per square meter, which is significantly higher than rents in Madrid.
-Miami experienced a very strong increase in rental rates in 2022- almost 60%, compared to the previous year.
-This is because people fled to the state due to its lax covid-19 policies, low taxes and people wanting to escape expensive big cities like New York.
+According to Rent Cafe, the average rent in Miami was $2,356 in November 2024.
+The average apartment size in Miami is 899 square feet.
+This translates to $31.65 per square meter, which is significantly higher than rents in Madrid.
+Miami has experienced a very strong increase in rental rates in recent years.
+More expensive neighborhoods, such as Brickell, Brickell Key and the Downtown design district, are significantly higher than the average.

 Conclusion

 Making the decision to live in Madrid vs. Miami depends upon a lot of individual factors and your personal economic situation.
-The cities are quite different, even located an ocean apart.
+The cities are quite different, as to be expected since they are an ocean apart.
 If you speak Spanish you can easily function in either city.
 If you don’t, Miami would make for an easier life unless you want to learn Spanish.

-If you want to learn more about Spain’s Golden Visa program, or what it’s like to live in Madrid vs. Miami, arrange a FREE CONSULTATION TODAY with our Founder, Fabiana Greci, who has lived in both cities and can provide you a very honest assessment about which is most suited to the needs of you, your family and/or your investment portfolio.
+If you want to learn more about what it’s like to live in Madrid vs. Miami, arrange a FREE CONSULTATION TODAY with our Founder, Fabiana Greci, who has lived in both cities and can provide you a very honest assessment about which is most suited to the needs of you, your family and/or your investment portfolio.